Dear reader of ADxS.org, please excuse the disruption.

 SCT - Sluggish Cognitive Tempo / CDS - Cognitive Disengagement Syndrome

 SCT (Sluggish Cognitive Tempo) / CDS (Cognitive Disengagement Syndrome) used to be regarded as a kind of sub-case or extreme case of ADHD-I. However, this view is outdated.
 However, this view is outdated.
-SCT is an independent disorder and occurs in around 50% of those affected with and 50% without comorbid ADHD.
+SCT is a disorder in its own right and occurs in around 25 to 50% of people with ADHD, both with and without comorbid ADHD.
+SCT is not yet an official disorder according to the DSM.

-In the presence of ADHD comorbidity, SCT appears to occur as frequently in ADHD-HI sufferers as in ADHD-I sufferers.
+In the presence of ADHD comorbidity, SCT seems to occur as frequently in people with ADHD-HI as in people with ADHD-I.

 SCT was renamed CDS in 2022.1

-We consider the term “slowed-down thinking” to be inaccurate and inappropriate in relation to SCT.
+We consider the term “slowed thinking” or “sluggish cognitive pace” to be inaccurate and inappropriate in relation to SCT.
 Rather, we perceive a slower decision-making process.
 The ability to think quickly is fundamentally present; we consider - as an unverified hypothesis - an excessive blockade of the PFC by noradrenaline and possibly other neurotransmitters via the alpha-1 adrenoceptor to be possible.

 SCT (Sluggish Cognitive Tempo) / CDS (Cognitive Disengagement Syndrome) is characterized by various symptoms, including fatigue, hypoactivity, daydreaming, concentration problems, poorer sleep quality, increased daytime sleepiness, lower memory performance and slower information processing speed.

 SCT can be diagnosed with valid questionnaires and shows specific neurophysiological features.
 SCT can affect various aspects of life, including occupational performance and social withdrawal, and is best treated with multimodal therapy.
-Atomoxetine has shown significant improvement in SCT symptoms, while SCT sufferers are reported to be more often non-responsive to methylphenidate.
+Atomoxetine showed significant improvement in SCT symptoms, while SCT people with ADHD are more often reported to be non-responsive to methylphenidate.

 1. Symptoms of SCT